Eliard85/mochimo-mesh/README.md

 -   `/stats/richlist` - Get accounts with highest balances (requires ledger path)

+### Dashboard Notes

+-   The browser dashboard tracks blocks found locally on this node by watching the Mochimo working directory for `mblock.dat` and `cblock.dat`.
+-   Detected local finds are stored in `<tfile dir>/mesh-found-blocks.json` by default so the latest found blocks remain visible after restarting Mesh.

 (*) Requires online mode (-online flag set to true, as default)

 ## Configuration